 Three years later:

 I understand that at the Landsmot 2008 Hagangur was honored for offspring.
 I don’t know much about it.
 I was not there and there was no coverage that I could find in the Icelandic press.
 All know is that there was some kind of parade of the honored stallions and that Ingunn rode her Hagangur for the crowd.
 It must have been quite a moment.
-All I have to share with you is this still picture by Martina Gates.

 This last trip to Iceland, in 2006, turns out to have been my final one.